 Note.
-An exception is made for works of art that are owned by a nonresident alien and are located within the United States, if on the date of death the works of art are:
+An exception is made for works of art that are owned by an NRNC decedent and are located within the United States, if on the date of death the works of art are:

-- · Imported solely for public exhibition, - On loan to a nonprofit public gallery or museum, and - On exhibition or en route to or from exhibition.
+- Imported solely for public exhibition, - On loan to a nonprofit public gallery or museum, and - On exhibition or en route to or from exhibition.